 Phantom was fully shot with a narrow field of view (a 50 mm lens) to “trap” the characters in the frame.
 The lens was always widely opened (f/1.8) to keep the shallowest depth of field and to be more sensitive to light.
 It created a very strong “bokeh” (the background blurriness) and put the subject in and out of focus.

 A PRECARIOUS YOUTH

 In the film, the couple mentions some Japanese novels.
-Takiji Kobayashi’s Kanikōsen (The Crab Cannery Ship) is a novel of Proletarian literature that returned to popularity in 2008 when the working conditions of young Japanese workers were compared to those described in this novel.
+Takiji Kobayashi’s Kanikōsen (The Crab Cannery Ship) is a novel that returned to popularity in 2008 when the working conditions of young Japanese workers were compared to those described in this novel.
 Fumiko Hayashi’s Hōrōki is an autobiographical novel in which she describes her life in poverty and her complicated love stories.
 Some of Hayashi’s works have been adapted into movies by Mikio Naruse.
 Kōbō Abe’s The Box Man is quoted as an example of alienation that the characters of the film would like to avoid.

 Voici une sélection de bandes-annonces de nos dernières réalisations

 Phantom / Extrait